AdobeDocs/experience-manager-guides.en/help/product-guide/native-pdf/native-pdf-variables.md

 ## Create a new variable

-Perform the following steps to create a variables for a variable set in your current DITA map:
+Perform the following steps to create variables for a variable set in your current DITA map:

  ![Create a new variable](assets/add-variable.png){width="800" align="left"}